Ailsa f Scottish

 or Irish Giolla Easpuig

-both meaning "servant of the bishop".
+both meaning "servant of the bishop"

-GILROY m Irish, Scottish
+Gilroy m Irish, Scottish

 From an Irish surname, either Mac Giolla Ruaidh

-, which means "son of the red-haired servant", or Mac Giolla Rí
+, which means "son of the red-haired servant"

-, which means "son of the king's servant".
+, which means "son of the king's servant"

-GLENN m Scottish, English
+Glenn m Scottish, English

-From a Scottish surname which was derived from Gaelic gleann
+From a Scottish surname that was derived from Gaelic gleann "valley"

 .
-A famous bearer of the surname is American astronaut John Glenn (1921-).
+A famous bearer of the surname was American astronaut John Glenn (1921-2016).

-GORDON m Scottish, English
+Gordon m Scottish, English

-From a Scottish surname which was originally derived from a place name meaning "spacious fort".
+.
 It was originally used in honour of Charles George Gordon (1833-1885), a British general who died defending the city of Khartoum in Sudan.

-GORMLAITH f Irish, Scottish
+Gormlaith f Irish, Scottish